Upgrading Always On Availability Group Replica Instances

-To prevent the availability group from unintended failovers during the upgrade process, remove availability failover from all synchronous-commit replicas before you begin.
+To prevent the AG from unintended failovers during the upgrade process, remove availability failover from all synchronous-commit replicas before you begin.

-Do not upgrade the primary replica instance before failing over the availability group to an upgraded instance with a secondary replica first.
+Do not upgrade the primary replica instance before failing over the AG to an upgraded instance with a secondary replica first.
 Otherwise, client applications may suffer extended downtime during the upgrade on the primary replica instance.

-Always fail over the availability group to a synchronous-commit secondary replica instance.
-If you fail over to an asynchronous-commit secondary replica instance, the databases will suffer data loss, and data movement is automatically suspended until you manually resume data movement.
+Always fail over the AG to a synchronous-commit secondary replica instance.
+If you fail over to an asynchronous-commit secondary replica instance, the databases is vulnerable to data loss, and data movement is automatically suspended until you manually resume data movement.

 Do not upgrade the primary replica instance before upgrading or updating any other secondary replica instance.
 An upgraded primary replica can no longer ship logs to any secondary replica whose SQL Server 2017 instance that has not yet been upgraded to the same version.
 When data movement to a secondary replica is suspended, no automatic failover can occur for that replica, and your availability databases are vulnerable to data loss.

-Before failing over an availability group, verify that the synchronization state of the failover target is SYNCHRONIZED.
+Before failing over an AG, verify that the synchronization state of the failover target is SYNCHRONIZED.

 Rolling Upgrade Process

-In practice, the exact process will depend on factors such as the deployment topology of your availability groups and the commit mode of each replica.
+In practice, the exact process depends on factors such as the deployment topology of your AGs and the commit mode of each replica.
 But in the simplest scenario, a rolling upgrade is a multi-stage process that in its simplest form involves the following steps: